sympy/sympy/doc/src/modules/ntheory.rst

 factoring algorithm for numbers within 100 digits.
 The time complexity of `qs` is dependent on the size of the number so it is used if the number contains large factors.
-Due to this while factoring numbers first `ecm` is used to get smaller factors of around ~15digits then `qs` is used to get larger factors.
+Due to this while factoring numbers first `ecm` is used to get smaller factors of around ~15 digits then `qs` is used to get larger factors.

 For factoring `2709077133180915240135586837960864768806330782747` which is a semi-prime number with two 25 digit factors. `qs` is able to factorize this in around 248s.